-Employers value employees who come to work on time, are there when they are supposed to be, and are responsible for their actions and behaviour.
-It’s important to keep supervisors abreast of changes in your schedule or if you are going to be late for any reason.
-This also means keeping your supervisor informed on where you are on all projects you have been assigned.
-Being dependable and responsible as an employee shows your employer that you value your job and that you are responsible.
+Employers value employees who come to work on time, are there when they are supposed to be and are responsible for their actions and behaviour.
+It’s important to keep your employer abreast of changes in your schedule or if you are going to be late for any reason.
+This means providing them with regular updates on the progress of your projects.

 Employers seek employees who take the initiative and have the motivation to get the job done in a reasonable period of time.
-A positive attitude gets the work done and motivates others to do the same without dwelling on the challenges that inevitably come up in any job.
-It is the enthusiastic employee who creates an environment of good will and who provides a positive role model for others.
-A positive attitude is something that is most valued by supervisors and co-workers and that also makes the job more pleasant and fun to go to each day.
+A positive attitude gets the work done and motivates others to do the same.
+Enthusiastic employees create an environment of goodwill and are positive role models for others.

-Adaptability also means adapting to the personality and work habits of co-workers and supervisors.
-Each person possesses their own set or strengths and adapting personal behaviours to accommodate others is part of what it takes to work effectively as a team.
-Adapting to change can be a positive experience.
+Being flexible and open to change creates opportunities to complete work assignments in an efficient manner.
+Adaptability can also mean being responsive to the personalities and work habits of co-workers and supervisors.
+Each person possesses their own set of strengths – adapting personal behaviours to accommodate others is what it takes to work effectively as a team.

-Employers look for employees who require little supervision and direction to get the work done in a timely and professional manner.
-Supervisors who hire self-motivated employees do themselves an immense favour.
-For self-motivated employees require very little direction from their supervisors.
-Once a self-motivated employee understands his/her responsibility on the job, they will do it without any pushing from others.
+Employers like to know they can rely on employees to get work done in a timely and efficient manner without constant supervision.
+Employers who hire self-motivated employees do themselves an enormous favour.
+Once a self-motivated employee understands their responsibility on the job, they will do it without any pushing from others.

 Employers value employees who exhibit professional behaviour at all times.
 Professional behaviour includes learning every aspect of a job and doing it to the best of their ability.
-Professionals look, speak, and dress accordingly to maintain an image of someone who takes pride in their behaviour and appearance.
-Professionals complete projects as soon as possible and avoid letting uncompleted projects pile up.
-Professionals complete high quality work and have an eye for detail.
-Professional behaviour includes all of the behaviour above in addition to providing a positive role model for others.
+Professionals look, speak and dress in a way that shows they take pride in their behaviour and appearance.